ngodn/claudecodeui/README.md

 #### Project Management
 The UI automatically discovers Claude Code projects from `~/.claude/projects/` and provides:
-- **Visual Project Browser** - All available projects with metadata and session counts
+- **Visual Project Browser** - All available projects with metadata and canvas counts
 - **Project Actions** - Rename, delete, and organize projects
-- **Smart Navigation** - Quick access to recent projects and sessions
+- **Smart Navigation** - Quick access to recent projects and canvases
 - **MCP support** - Add your own MCP servers through the UI

 #### Chat Interface
 - **Use responsive chat or Claude Code/Cursor CLI** - You can either use the adapted chat interface or use the shell button to connect to your selected CLI.
 - **Real-time Communication** - Stream responses from Claude with WebSocket connection
-- **Session Management** - Resume previous conversations or start fresh sessions
+- **Canvas Management** - Resume previous conversations or start fresh canvases
 - **Message History** - Complete conversation history with timestamps and metadata
 - **Multi-format Support** - Text, code blocks, and file references